AutoGAN-based Dimension Reduction for Privacy Preservation: Methodology

-Our proposed framework can learn a DR function $F(.)$ that preserves privacy at certain value of $\epsilon$ evaluated by $\epsilon-DR$ privacy.
+Our proposed framework is designed to learn a DR function $F(\cdot)$ that projects data onto low dimension space and preserves privacy at certain value of $\epsilon$.
 The larger distance implies higher level of privacy.
-Figure-\ref{fig:eGAN} represents our learning system in which $D'$ is generated from a Generator $G$. $D'$ can be classified by a classifier $C$ and can resist data reconstruction of an aggressive attack implemented by a trainable Re-constructor $R$.
-We use a binary classifier for single-level authentication system and multi-class classifier for multi-level authentication system.
-The Discriminator $D$ is a neural network working with $G$ as a minimax game.
-The Discriminator aims to differentiate the reconstructed data from a target distribution and send feedback to Generator.
-The Generator is trained so that it directs reconstructed data distribution close to the target distribution to ensure a distance between reconstructed and original data.
-To enlarge the distance, the selected target distribution should be different from the original data distribution.
-The problem becomes finding an optimal solution for the Generator, as shown in (\ref{eqn:G_loss}):
+Figure \ref{fig:eGAN} presents our learning system in which the dimension-reduced data $X'$ is given by a generator $G$.
+Since $X'$ is expected to be accurately classified by a classifier $C$, the generator improves by receiving feedback from the classifier via the classifier's loss function $\mathcal{L}_C$.
+We use a binary classifier for single-level authentication system and multi-class classifiers for multi-level authentication system.
+The classifier loss function is defined as the cross entropy loss of the ground truth label $y$ and predicted label $\hat y$ as follows.